mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## Kubernetes `Service`

 In order for your applications to address MaxScale, a Kubernetes `Service` is provisioned with all the ports specified in the MaxScale listeners.
-You are able to provide a template to customize this `Service`, as this [example](../examples/manifests/mariadb_v1alpha1_mariadb_galera_maxscale.yaml) shows:
+You are able to provide a template to customize this `Service`:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1